tmaher/videohole-slack-receiver/views/index.md

 1. `git clone` the app
 2. `cd` into the folder.
 3. Bundle the gems. `bundle install`
-4. Set your Slack webhook environment variable.
+4. Set your Slack webhook environment variables.
 Create a `.env` file.
-Populate it with a `SLACK_URL` variable for your app's incoming webhook.
+Populate it with a `DEFAULT_SLACK_URL` and all of the webhook URLs (ex: `SLACK_LATE_URL`) variable for your app's incoming webhook.
 4. Run the app with `bundle exec passenger start`

 ## Adding a New Command in 2 steps

-Create a message object that constructs a message, gives the bot a name, and gives it an emoji.
+Create a response object that constructs a message, gives the bot a name, and gives it an emojo.

 ```
+require_relative 'generic_response'

-class YourCommandMessage
+class YourCommandResponse < GenericResponse

-  def construct_message(text, user_name)
+  def construct_message
-    "This text will show up in Slack and can show the #{user_name} of who issued the command, along the #{text} of the command"
+    "This will show up in slack and can show the #{user_name} of who issued the command, the #{text} of the command, and the desired #{channel} for where the response is going to go."
   end

   # Your bot will be named 'Your-Command-Bot'